vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 **[Liquidity fees](rewards-penalties.md#earning-liquidity-fees)** are determined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.

-To be eligible to receive a portion of the liquidity fees, you will need to submit a liquidity commitment transaction.
-It includes the market to provide for, the amount of the market’s settlement asset that will be held as bond, and the proposed fee level.
+To be eligible to receive any liquidity fee revenue, you will need to submit a [liquidity commitment transaction](#liquidity-commitments), and then place orders to support that commitment.

-Once an LP commits to a market, they need to have (market.liquidity.slaCompetitionFactor %) of their commitment amount on the order book for (net param % market.liquidity.commitmentMinTimeFraction) of each epoch to receive a portion of the liquidity fees.
-This is known as the liquidity SLA (sla link) Exceeding that leads to more accrued fees.
+Once an LP commits to a market, to receive fee revenue, they need to have (market.liquidity.slaCompetitionFactor %) of their commitment amount on the order book for (net param % market.liquidity.commitmentMinTimeFraction) of each [epoch](../vega-chain/network.md#epochs).
+These minimums are known as the [liquidity SLA](./rewards-penalties.md#liquidity-sla).
+Doing better than the SLA leads to more accrued fees.

-It sets a minimum requirement for what percentage of an LP’s liquidity bond is used to provide orders on the book, and for what percentage of an epoch orders need to be on the book.

 ## Tactics for providing liquidity
 Providing liquidity can be done using: